noaht27/noaht27.github.io/aboutme.md

 subtitle:
 ---

-My name is Noah Thompson.
-I am currently a sophomore studying computer science at the University of Notre Dame.
-I am passionate about software development and cybersecurity, as well as learning about the rapid development of AI software.
+Hi, I’m Noah Thompson, a junior studying Computer Science at the University of Notre Dame.
+I’m passionate about software development and cybersecurity, and I’m fascinated by the rapid advancements in artificial intelligence.
+Alongside my technical interests, I’m pursuing a minor in Sustainability to align my career with my lifelong commitment to protecting the environment and building a better future for everyone.
+Please feel free to reach out with any additional questions you may have about me personally!